-This brief has been prepared and reviewed by expert members of amici - the nation's and state's leading associations of psychological professionals, psychological researchers, and social workers - who are thoroughly familiar with current scientific theory, research methods, empirical findings, and clinical techniques concerning sexual orientation, marriage and non-marital relationships, and parenting.
+This brief has been prepared and reviewed by expert members of the amici-the nation's and state's leading associations of psychological professionals and researchers-who are thoroughly familiar with current scientific theory, research methods, empirical findings, and clinical techniques concerning sexual orientation, marriage and non-marital relationships, and parenting.
 In the informed judgment of amici, this brief presents an accurate and balanced summary of the current state of scientific and professional knowledge about these issues.
-To further assist the Court, we briefly explain the professional standards we have followed for selecting individual studies and literature reviews for citation and for drawing conclusions from research data and theory.
+To further assist the Court, we briefly explain the professional standards we have followed for selecting